Ho Chi Minh | Vietnam

 Finding more and more people who want to join us.
 I started here from nothing.
 I arrived in Bangkok knowing nobody.
 In Vietnam people are more business oriented, probably because they are often poorer and very motivated to change their life.
 In Thailand recruiting staff is much more challenging.
 We are a start-up, it’s not a 9-to-5 job, you work till it’s done.
 Not many people are ready to do that.
 But thanks to that a 25-years old guy like me can be one of the most important people in the company.

 And how actually you, a Polish guy, ended up in South-East Asia?

-Before I finished to study I decided I want to go for an adventure, challenge myself to go somewhere where nobody knows me and try to do something.
+Before I finished studying I decided I wanted to go for an adventure, challenge myself to go somewhere where nobody knows me and try to do something.
 I was part of AIESEC, so I decided to apply to manage AIESEC in another country.
 I had one expectation: I wanted to go to a place where people care, otherwise it would be a waste of time.
-I talked by skype with few students from Vietnam and I was inspired by their drive.
+I talked by skype with a few students from Vietnam and I was inspired by their drive.
 They were very engaged and ambitious.

 What made you interested in social issues and willing to contribute?

 It’s a good feeling, you feel better when you help.
 My thesis was about economy and altruism.
 I appreciate organizations which make money doing good.
-Why cigarettes company or banks with huge interests are rich and people who try to help can’t?
+Why are cigarette companies or banks with huge interests rich and people who try to help can’t?
 It should be the opposite.
 I was always interested in organizations which had it figured out how to make money on win-win situations.